 A very underrated part of Walt Disney World that many forget to take full advantage of is Dinsey Springs.
 This is home to world-class shopping and dining, and honestly, I think we’ve eaten here more over the last 3 years than any other place on property.

-What we are most excited for though in Disney Springs is the new show Cirque du Soleil – Drawn to Life.
-This is replacing the old Cirque show and is inspired by Disney animation and storytelling.
+What we are most excited about though in Disney Springs is the new show Cirque du Soleil – Drawn to Life.
+This has replaced the old Cirque show and is inspired by Disney animation and storytelling.

-We thought the old show was still awesome, so we really can’t wait to see all the new acrobatics and choreography that are being worked in, and how they will tie it all together with the Disney characters.
-This opens on March 20, 2020.
+We got to see this on a recent trip, and we were blown away!
+We thought the old show was still awesome, and the new one is right up there, if not even better.
+The new acrobatics and choreography are breathtaking as always, and we love how they will tie it all together with the Disney characters.

 There are so many new rides and attractions coming to Disney in the immediate future, and you will have an almost unlimited amount of things to see, do and explore.

-It also looks very probable that a High-Speed Railway system will be coming to Disney World in the next few years, giving guests another way to reach the resort or visit other parts of Florida while they are here.
+We are just bummed that the High-Speed Railway system won’t be coming directly to Disney World in the next few years, which would have given guests another way to reach the resort or visit other parts of Florida while they are here.

 Whatever the case, we are ecstatic to have all these new projects coming up to look forward to, and it certainly does seem like there’s a great, big, beautiful tomorrow, and tomorrow is just a dream away.

 Make sure to read our post on the Best Rides at Walt Disney World for a full list and rankings of all the rides.
 Also if you are thinking about an upcoming trip, read our Disney World Vacation Planning Guide for answers to all your most common questions and planning needs.

 Ready to Start Planning Your Disney Vacation?